a13o/personal-site/_posts/2026-02-01-theyre-llms-not-ai.md

 As LLMs continue to work their way into more and more aspects of our lives, we find ourselves trying to describe them in terms of the world that came before.
 Marketers and hypesters front-run our own imagination with depictions of executive assistants, professional mentors, romantic partners (big 😬 y'all,) and life coaches.
 All these motivated metaphors have one thing in common.
 They seek to position LLMs as a kind of artificial life, with an intelligence of their own, to be commanded, respected, or even loved.

 This perspective gets summarized into two incredibly memetic letters: AI.
-But let's pump the breaks on that.
+But let's pump the brakes on that.
 If we were to approach LLMs with a clear mind, there are other perspectives more suited to describe their present day capabilities.
 Here is my personal favorite:

 It's a content generator.